-In the summer of 1909, Adirondack Camp established The Order of the Adirondack Camp Eagle.
+For over a century, Adirondack Camp has recognized character, leadership and personal growth through its highest honor: the Adirondack Eagle.
+In the summer of 1909, ADK established The Order of the Adirondack Camp Eagle.
 Known today as simply an “Eagle,” this coveted prize is the highest honor one can earn at Adirondack Camp.
-While the criteria has changed slightly over its 112-year-old history, the Adirondack Eagle nevertheless remains one of the oldest and longest-running summer camp award in the world.
+While the criteria has changed slightly over its long history, the Adirondack Eagle nevertheless remains one of the oldest and longest-running summer camp award in the world.

 A page from our 1920s camp booklet.